This is my review of the American Airlines AAdvantage credit card issued in the UK by MBNA.

 AA miles come into their own when redeeming on AA planes, especially across the Atlantic, where you will NOT pay a fuel surcharge.
 When using Avios, BA charges a fuel surcharge whether you use AA or BA planes, even when AA does not charge a fuel surcharge itself.
 The new AA business class seat is also seen as superior to the British Airways Club World seat although this is only on a small number of aircraft to date.

 Since a UK-based AA collector is likely to redeem on BA flights, I use the same valuation as I do for Avios – 0.75p per mile.
-On this basis, the 1.5 miles per £1 on the Amex is equivalent to a 1.1% rebate on your spend.
-The Visa returns just 0.55%.
+On this basis, the 1.25 miles per £1 you earn is equivalent to a 0.94% rebate on your spend.
+This is fantastic for a Visa / MasterCard.

 How does this compare to a cashback credit card?